Updated on: October 1, 2024

 The features it offers include:

-If you’re a technical user, I think Bitwarden could be a good budget option for you.
+If you’re a technical user, I think Bitwarden is a good budget option.
 It offers self-hosting, which gives you more control over your data and removes having to rely on Bitwarden’s servers.
 However, self-hosting requires technical expertise and comes with the responsibility of ensuring your network and systems are secure.
 This includes using strong passwords, securing your Wi-Fi network, and using tools like McAfee’s Wi-Fi monitoring for added security.
 If not done correctly, self-hosting can expose your data to vulnerabilities.
 If you’re not tech-savvy, you’d be better off going for a password manager that’s simpler to use, like 1Password or Dashlane.

 Bottom Line:

 Bitwarden is a very affordable open-source password manager.
-It handles basic password management well, and it offers strong security features.
-Plus, Bitwarden’s free plan includes unlimited password storage on unlimited devices and unlimited sharing with 1 other user.
+It’s secure and even allows Windows users to self-host their vaults.
 While it’s not as easy to use as top competitors like 1Password and Dashlane, it’s a good option for technical users who want a budget option.

 Read the full Bitwarden review >